How to Set Up a Minecraft Server on Ubuntu Server (Headless)

 - Explanation:

-: Runs the server without a graphical user interface (essential for a headless server).
+-Xmx4G: Sets the maximum RAM to 4 Gigabytes.-Xms4G: Sets the initial RAM to 4 Gigabytes.server.jar: The name of your Minecraft server JAR file.nogui: Runs the server without a graphical user interface (essential for a headless server).

 The server will start generating the world.
 This can take a few minutes.
-Once it says Done!
+Once it says Done!, your server is running.

-.
+To stop the server: Type stop in the console and press Enter.
 This ensures a clean shutdown and saves the world data.

-Step 7: Keep the Server Running in the Background (Using screen
+Step 7: Keep the Server Running in the Background (Using screen)

 If you close your SSH session, the server will stop.
-To keep it running, use a terminal multiplexer like screen
+To keep it running, use a terminal multiplexer like screen.

 -